Date: Wednesdays, March 6, 13, 20, 27

 Speaker: Dan Boschen

 This is a bring-your-own laptop, hands-on course in the popular and powerful open source Python programming language.
 Dan provides simple, straight-forward navigation through the multiple configurations and options, providing a best-practices approach for quickly getting up to speed using Python for solving signal processing challenges.
-Students will be using the Anaconda distribution, which combines Python with the most popular data science applications, and will be making extensive use of the Jupyter Notebook.
+Students will be using the Anaconda distribution, which combines Python with the most popular data science applications, and the Jupyter Notebooks for a rich, interactive experience.